-Mackenzie Davis might also be one of the actors joining the fun in the new Terminator film.
-The Blade Runner 2049 star was reported to be in talks to play a soldier/assassin, according to The Hollywood Reporter.
+Mackenzie Davis will also be one of the actors joining the fun in the new Terminator film.
+The Blade Runner 2049 star was reported earlier to be in talks to play a soldier/assassin, according to The Hollywood Reporter.

 The exact nature of Davis’ prospective role remains unclear, but like Hamilton before her, she’ll be playing a tough woman forced to face off against cyborgs.
 THR’s sources suggest the former Halt and Catch Fire star will play an important character, but that another actress may take on an even bigger role in the franchise.

 Revising the timeline

 Paramount Pictures pushed back the release date for the next Terminator movie in early April, extending the wait an additional four months beyond the project’s initial July 2019 release date.
 No reason was given for the change.
 The film is now set to hit theaters November 22, 2019.